NourFakih/Fix-Furn/README.md

 - **Workshop Pricing References**: `price_list_2023.pdf` and `repairPriceArticle.txt` (HomeAdvisor, Aug 2025) underpin the repair cost heuristics.
 - **Gradio & Google Gemini**: Core tooling powering the conversational experience.

-_For questions, suggestions, or collaboration opportunities, open an issue or drop a note in the repo discussions._
-#   F i x - F u r n 
  
  